kdrmz1695/Image-Classification-YOLOv5s-Nvidia-CUDA/README.md

-# Object Detection with Sequential and Parallel Processing with YOLOv5s, Nvidia - CUDA
+# Image Classification with Sequential and Parallel Processing with YOLOv5s, Nvidia - CUDA

 This project implements object detection on video streams using the YOLOv5s model.
 It demonstrates the performance comparison between **sequential processing** and **parallel processing** to highlight the benefits of parallelism in real-time video processing.